TinghuanLiu/AdvancedValuation/README.md

 # AdvancedValuation

 Advanced Valuation seminer, lectured by Nyborg Kjell G., Prof. Dr., from University of Zurich.
-The main learning content includes various valuation methods and case practice.
+The main learning content includes various valuation methods and case practice, which include:

-The valuation method went through in this seminer:

 - How to make a stand-alone valuation for a company in M&A deal.
 - How to value a firm in LBO deal.